rogerleuthner/OpenFlightGPS/README.md

 As per the license terms installing and using this application affirms that you agree that "Roger B. Leuthner is not responsible in any way for your use of this program in any respect", which you must agree to when activating the application on your device.

 OpenFlight is a trademarked name, and is not part of the OpenFlightGPS application.

-Google is in the business of gathering and selling information about you.
-Supporting Google by increasing the Android ecosystem with this free application is a necessary by-product of providing easy access to General Aviation pilots.

 ## Pictures
 https://cloud.githubusercontent.com/assets/4997667/9386299/13143d6e-4718-11e5-9cfb-8f5a6fee4f7b.jpg